 - ¾ tsp Salt

-- ½ tsp Freshly Ground Pepper
+- ½ teaspoon Freshly Ground Pepper

 - 1 c Panko Crumbs, divided in half Or other bread crumbs

-- 2-3 tbsp Vegetable Oil For frying
+- 2-3 tablespoon Vegetable Oil For frying

 - Optional Local Greens, Edible Flowers and Pickled Radishes For garnish